kasem-sm/SlimeKT/docs/android/features/ft_authentication.md

 - Implemented proper navigation flow as guided by the official Android documentation.
 - As soon as the authentication state changes:
     - User subscribed topics get cleared from the cache.
-    - Every visible screen gets refreshed data.
+    - Every visible screen gets refreshed with updated data.
-- User's confidential data such as Password and Unique Token is encrypted on the server as well as on the client side.
+- User's confidential data, such as passwords and unique tokens, is encrypted on the server as well as on the client-side.
-- Proper username and password validation, again on server as well as on the client side.
+- Proper username and password validation, again on the server as well as on the client-side.
-- User's can opt in whether to be displayed to other user's in the explore section while registering themselves.
+- Users can opt-in to whether they want to be displayed to other users in the explore section while registering themselves.
 - Authentication is only required to personalize the app's content.

 ## Demo